Melk Abbey in Austria

 Have you already been to Melk Abbey?

-How were your impressions?
+What were your impressions?
 Did you experience anything special there?
-Maybe you also have tips that can help other visitors?
-We look forward to your tips in a comment.
-Our readers will also greatly appreciate these.
+Perhaps you have tips that might help other visitors?
+We'd love to hear your tips in the comments.
+Our readers will also greatly appreciate them.

 Do you like to travel by motorhome?

-– Do you want to rent a mobile home?
+- Do you want to rent a mobile home?
 Then you can find information here, for example, as well as booking options.
-Or would you rather stay overnight in a roof tent on the car?
+Or would you rather stay overnight instead? roof tent on the car?
 In addition, the overnight stay in camping tents is possible.

 - Why is a folding e-bike useful when camping?